angular-ui-tree/angular-ui-tree/bower_components/jasmine/CONTRIBUTING.md

     $ npm install --local

 ...will install all of the node modules locally.
-If when you run
+Now run

     $ grunt

-...you see that JSHint runs your system is ready.
+...if you see that JSHint runs, your system is ready.

 ### How to write new Jasmine code